 Prasanthi LK.
 A study to determine the effectiveness of snake and ladder game on common ailments’ among primary school children of a selected school, Bengaluru 2008.

 Lawrence, Ruth A. A review of the medical benefits and contraindications to breastfeeding in the United States [Internet].
 Arlington (VA): National Center for Education in Maternal and Child Health; 1997 Oct [cited 2000 Apr 24]. p.
 40. Available from: http://www.ncemch.org/pubs/PDFs/breastfeedingTIB.pdf

-Once all of the preparation is complete and you have all of the information and files ready for submission, please go to the Homepage and register as an author through our New Author registration.
+Once all the preparation is complete and you have all the information and files ready for submission, please go to the Homepage and register as an author through ‘Our New Author Registration’.
 Once you are registered on the web site, you will be sent a username and password to the provided e-mail address.
-Using the same, you will login into the journal’s web site http://ijifm.com and select Author.
+Using the same, you will login into the journal’s web site https://www.ijifm.com/manuscriptTrack/IJIFM and select Author.

-After logging into author’s account, follow the steps for submission available under Manual for Manuscript Submission.
+After logging into the author’s account, follow the steps for submission available under Manual for Manuscript Submission.
 Once the submission is completed, you will get a system generated ID for eg. JPJ1296170815.
-Using this ID you can track the status of your manuscript from submission till publication https://www.ijifm.com/journal/IJIFM/page/author_instructions.
+Using this ID, you can track the status of your manuscript from submission till publication https://www.ijifm.com/manuscripttrack/IJIFM